accountrev/BetterSaveinstance/README.md

 - SaveAsAttributes `boolean`
   - Saves properties that cannot be saved or loaded by roblox studio (CanSave or CanLoad = false in the api dump) by converting them into attributes.
   - These properties aren't saved otherwise, but nothing too useful is in them.
+  - Creates a Configuration instance parented to game that contains game's properties called DataModelProperties.
   - Attribute Name Format: Prefix `__NotSaveable_` then the property name with all non alphanumeric characters removed besides underscores.
   - Default: false
 - DecompileIgnore: `{Instance | Instance.ClassName | [Instance.ClassName]={Instance.Name}}`